How To Reduce Food Waste & Save Money Too!

 Large Restaurant Serving Waste – Over-sized servings, etc.

-Fertilizer and water to grow the crop & fuel for machinery to harvest or trucks to transport food that is ultimately never consumed is all wasted.
+Plus fertilizer and water to grow the crop & fuel for machinery to harvest or trucks to transport food that is ultimately never consumed is wasted.

 PLUS – wasted food destined for the landfill is bad for the environment.
 According to USDA, food waste is the largest component of landfill waste.
 All that rotting food creates a shocking amount of greenhouse gasses.